kuba1302/hangman/README.md

 Copyright by Jakub Wujec and Andrzej Żernaczuk.
-Webscraping project made to analyze price changes in polish alcohol industry.
+Webscraping project made to analyze prices in catalogs of polish alcohol wholesalers.
+Scrapy is used for scrapping data from wholesalers websites which is then sanitized by using Pandas before uploading it do MySQL database by SQLalchemy and mySQLconnector.